 The secret to making perfect Chicken Parmesan is using enough tomato sauce.
 Sauce under and sauce on top is key to making chicken parmesan your whole family will love.
 Use my homemade spaghetti sauce recipe for the best chicken parmesan.

-And while you don’t want to smother the chicken cutlet with mozzarella cheese (okay, maybe you do).
-Don’t scrimp on the cheese!!
-And although it’s called chicken parmesan, parmesan cheese is not the star of the dish.
-Although I recommend serving chicken parm with grated parmesan cheese or grated Romano cheese.
+While you don’t want to smother the chicken cutlet with mozzarella cheese (okay, maybe you do), don’t scrimp on the cheese!!
+Although it’s called chicken parmesan, parmesan cheese is not the star of the dish.
+I recommend serving chicken parm with grated parmesan cheese or grated Romano cheese.

 For a restaurant-style look, sprinkle finely chopped parsley on top of the cheese before you put the chicken parm in the oven to finish cooking.